TITLE 77: PUBLIC HEALTH

 1) A solids retention tank constructed in accordance with Section 905.40 shall be placed between the wastewater source and the septic tank to intercept solids from the garbage grinder.
 This tank shall receive waste from the garbage grinders or the kitchen wastes only.
 No other fixtures shall discharge into this tank.
 The solids retention tank shall be at least 50% in liquid volume of the septic tank sized for the waste from the rest of the property; however, the minimum size tank to be used shall be 500 gallons.

-2) A septic tank receiving all flows from the property sized in accordance with Appendix A, Illustration F of this Part.
+2) A septic tank receiving all flows from the property sized in accordance with Appendix A, Illustration F.